nusmodifications/nusmods/.github/ISSUE_TEMPLATE.md

 **Further information**

 - Which version of NUSMods are you currently using?
 (Check the footer for the version number, 201XXXXX-XXXXXXX)
+- Did this work in NUSMods BEFORE the R release/redesign?
+Yes/No/Unsure
-- Did this work in previous versions of NUSMods?
-R or non-R?
+- Did this work in NUSMods AFTER the R release/redesign?
 Yes/No/Unsure
 - Which browser and version are you using?
 E.g. Chrome 62/Firefox Quantum 57/etc
 - Which device are you using?
 E.g. MacBook Pro/Surface Pro/etc
 - Which operating system and version are you on?
 E.g. macOS 10.12.5/Windows 10/etc